Oxygen Concentrator Rental in Breckenridge: Alleviate Altitude Sickness with Ease

 Most rentals include:

-A small security deposit (typically $100) is standard and is usually refunded within 24 hours of the equipment being returned in good condition.
+A small security deposit is required for future bookings two weeks out and is usually refunded within 24 hours of the equipment being returned in good condition.

 Key Takeaways: Renting Oxygen in Breckenridge